NK Kolpa

 Športno društvo NK Kolpa (NK Kolpa Sports Association), commonly referred to as NK Kolpa or simply Kolpa, is a Slovenian football team from the village of Podzemelj.
 The club was founded in 1990.

 History

-Kolpa have competed in the Slovenian Cup on two occasions, in 1998–99 and 2001–02, reaching the last 32 on each occasion.
-They have also played in the Slovenian Third League in 2004–05 and 2005–06 before relegating back to the lower tiers.
+Kolpa made its debut in the Slovenian Cup in the 1998–99 season, when they were eliminated in the first round.
+They also played in the Slovenian Third League, the third tier of Slovenian football, in 2004–05 and 2005–06, before being relegated back to the lower tiers.
 Kolpa returned to the Slovenian Third League in the 2014–15 season.